-Swimming and other Exercise for Depression
+Swimming, a Powerful Exercise for Depression

 Exercise for depression including swimming can be an effective treatment for depression.

 By Therese J. Borchard

 I’ve always known that I climb out of any pool a lot happier than when I dove in.